The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a

 This map is called {\em interior Euler mapping} or {\em interior Euler operator}; it is a definition adapted to finite order jets from the one given by Anderson, see \cite{An}.
-It turns out that, if $\rho$ is global, $\mathcal{I}(\rho)$ is a globally defined form; for a proof, see \cite{KrMu03,KrMu05}.
+It turns out that, if $\rho$ is global, $\mathcal{I}(\rho)$ is a globally defined form.
+This operator can be defined intrinsically; see \cite{KrMu03,KrMu05} and \cite{PaRoWiMu16}.